qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

 For released doc (``manual_en_`` branch) ........................................

-Along the testing documentation, we continue to fix issues in QGIS |current| doc, meaning that you can also contribute to it.
+Along the testing documentation, we continue to fix issues in QGIS |CURRENT| doc, meaning that you can also contribute to it.
 Following the previous section sample code, you can easily do that by selecting the corresponding branch.